 By hosting your application in Windows Azure, you have the ability to connect your application to the App Fabric (the Service Bus and Access Control Service) which handles all connection, communication, and authentication between applications and services.
 This allows you to maintain your current investment in local applications as well as taking benefits of the cloud.

-Components of Windows Azure
+Components of Microsoft Azure

 - Blob storage